rogercorrea/pdf-annotate.js/README.md

 Fixed problems in my fork and updated PdfJS lib to docs/ example (I don't can update in NPM package.
 I always have more problems.)

-- Annotation and highlighting worked in Safari (iPhone with iOS 12)
+- Annotation and highlighting working in Safari (iPhone with iOS 12)
-- Fix bug with Canvas that entering in repeat mode (overflow error)
+- Fixed bug with Canvas that entering in repeat mode (overflow error)
-- Fix render bugs.
+- Fixed render bugs.
 I updated PdfJS version and my render now is good

 # pdf-annotate.js